yohanstesfaye/Notify-Me/readme.md

 # Push Notification

 A simple javascript push notification library for a websites.
+It uses a javascript Notification API and supported on all browsers for desktop and mobile.

 ## How to use